Edinburgh, Scotland

 The striking Scott Monument stands as an impressive memorial reaching 200 feet tall.
 The tower, blackened over time, is a Gothic-looking masterpiece and one of the world’s largest monuments dedicated to a writer.

-A marble statue carefully positioned in the Gothic structure honors Sir Walter Scott and his faithful dog, and is brought to life with soaring columns and spires.
-Neatly landscaped lawns and flower beds provide a strong contrast to the bronzes and blacks of the monument’s facade.
+A marble statue carefully positioned in the structure honors Sir Walter Scott and his faithful dog, and is brought to life with soaring columns and spires.
+Neatly landscaped lawns and flower beds provide a strong contrast to the bronze and black of the monument’s facade.

-Take a breath from Edinburgh’s fast pace and step into nature at Arthur’s Seat, the peak of what was once an active volcano, covered in inviting green grass.
+Take a breath from Edinburgh’s fast pace and step into nature at Arthur’s Seat, the peak of what was once an active volcano.
 While the origin of its name is unknown, legend has it that there is a connection to King Arthur, perhaps the site of Camelot.

 Fabulous flavors act as a guide through Edinburgh as you uncover the distilling process, smooth taste, and how the Scots get it just right.
 The five-star experience can take novice whisky drinkers and those who consider themselves connoisseurs into a space that offers the largest collection of Scotch whisky in the world.